ChrisZieba/dodgercms/README.md

 ## Documentation

-The documentation for [DodgerCMS](http://dodgercms.com) is itself build with DodgerCMS.
+The documentation for [DodgerCMS](http://dodgercms.com) is itself built with DodgerCMS.

 ## Installation